| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 2. the Roman Emperor's self-deification.
 They claimed titles for themselves such as "divine," "savior," "lord."

-The beast's ultimate goal is not world political power, but religious worship (cf. Dan.
-7:8,20; 8:11,25; 9:36,37) as a representative or incarnation of Satan (possibly represented in Isa.
-14:13-14 and Ezek.
+The beast's ultimate goal is not world political power only, but also religious worship (cf. Dan.
+7:8,20; 8:11,25; 9:36,37) as a representative or incarnation of Satan (possibly similar to the King of Babylon, Isa.
+14:13-14 and the king of Tyre, Ezek.
 28:16-17).

 ▣ "having seven heads and ten horns" This description is similar to that of the red dragon (cf. Rev. 12:3) and the sea beast (cf. Rev. 13:1).
 The similarity is intended to show the unity of these different anti-God persons.